-- The use of technology is integrated into every class.
+The use of technology is integrated into class projects.

-- Juniors (and some seniors) participate in the regional International Science and Engineering Fair
+Juniors participate in the regional International Science and Engineering Fair.